Skip to content

 Please ensure that you confirm what documents you are uploading in support of the form.

-How to submit an application/amendment to the LAA (Back to top)
+How to submit a Contingency application/amendment to the LAA (Back to top)

-Providers from Friday 27th June will be able to submit the civil application forms and civil means-testing forms with supporting documents which are relevant to the merits of the case and the client’s financial means assessment direct to ContactCivil@justice.gov.uk
+Providers will be able to submit the civil application forms and civil means-testing forms with supporting documents which are relevant to the merits of the case and the client’s financial means assessment direct to ContactCivil@justice.gov.uk

-To ensure the email is assigned to the correct team as quick as possible please ensure the subject line is titled ‘LAA BC Plus – Type of Application form – Type of Means Form (if applicable) – client’s name – firm name’
+To ensure the email is assigned to the correct team as quick as possible please ensure the subject line is titled ‘LAA (Type of Contingency) – Type of Application form – Type of Means Form (if applicable) – client’s name – firm name’.

 Emergency Applications (Back to top)